nidhaloff/deep-translator/docs/README.rst

 Website & Desktop app
 ===========================

-Currently, there are propositions for a website and/or dekstop app based on deep-translator.
+Currently, there are propositions for a website and/or desktop app based on deep-translator.
 You can follow the issue here: https://github.com/nidhaloff/deep-translator/issues/144